-Before troubleshooting issues with older versions of Manager+Agents, it is recommended that you upgrade to the latest version of the application.
+Before troubleshooting issues with older versions of the Manager software, it is recommended that you upgrade to the latest version of the application.

 user information file is missing or corrupt